frostblooded/AttendanceCheck---Server/README.md

-**No longer supported!**

-# AttendanceCheck-Server-Old
+# AttendanceCheck---Server
-The server for the the old AttendanceCheck app
+The server for the AttendanceCheck android app.